MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mobile-broadband-device-firmware-update.md

     // update against a MB device that loads the updated firmware
     // on device boot.
 So the firmware update driver needs to
     // send the new firmware down to the device and then tell
-    // the device to initate a stop/start.
+    // the device to initiate a stop/start.
 Once the device has
     // reappeared, it would have automatically loaded the
     // new firmware
     //